kracr/owl2bench/README.md

 **Note:**

+Since we are providing the seed value as one of the inputs to the ABox generation algorithm along with the number of Universities and the desired OWL2 profile, the same set of instances is generated if the seed value remains the same across multiple runs.
+If the user does not specify the seed value then the default seed value of 1 will be used.
+Similar principle was used in UOBM as well.

 The output files are stored in files with names such as "OWL2"+ Profile + "-" + Number of Universities + ".owl" .
 For example.
-On executing using the arguments given in examples above, output files would be OWL2DL-1.owl, OWL2QL-1.owl, OWL2EL-10.owl, OWL2RL-100.owl.
+OWL2DL-1.owl, OWL2QL-1.owl, OWL2EL-10.owl, OWL2RL-100.owl.

 The datasets used for the experiments (in RDF/XML Format) are available at https://drive.google.com/drive/u/3/folders/1HYURRLaQkLK8cQwV-UBNKK4_Zur2nU68 .
+The datasets were generated using default seed value of 1.

 <a name="future"></a>
 ## 7. Future Work